Troy Aikman: Professional career

 1998 was a rebound year for Aikman and the Cowboys, and despite missing five games, Aikman again helped lead the Cowboys back to the NFC East title and the playoffs.
 The Cowboys were upset at home in the wild card round as the #6 seed Arizona Cardinals won, 20–7.

 The 1999 season started off strong for Aikman and the Cowboys as they faced the Washington Redskins.
 Aikman threw a career-high five touchdown passes, including the game-winner in overtime to beat the Redskins.
 1999 also marked the final playoff appearance for Aikman, and the final season the trio of Aikman, Irvin, and Emmitt Smith would play together.
 The Cowboys finished 8–8 and lost in the wild card round to the Minnesota Vikings, 27–10.

-The 2000 season was Aikman's final season as a professional football player.
+The 2000 season was Aikman's last season as a professional football player.
 Aikman suffered several concussions during the season, and a revolving door at quarterback took place between Aikman and former Eagles quarterback Randall Cunningham.
 Aikman's final game was at home against the Washington Redskins.
 He was hit by linebacker LaVar Arrington and suffered the tenth and final concussion of his career.

 During the 2001 offseason, Aikman was waived a day before he was due a $70 million/7-year contract extension, and ultimately announced his retirement on April 9, after failing to find another team.
 He ended his career as the Cowboys' all-time leading passer (32,942 yards).
 90 of his 94 career wins were in the 1990s and the most of any quarterback in any decade until Peyton Manning surpassed him in the 2000s with 115 wins.
 Aikman is currently third on that list, also trailing Tom Brady (122 in the 2010s).

-During a late December 2013 radio interview, Aikman said the real reason he retired was due to persistent back issues he had in his final season.
+In a late December 2013 radio interview, Aikman said the real reason he retired was due to persistent back issues he had in his final season.
 Aikman explained that he had back surgery in the offseason following Super Bowl XXVII with no complications but by the time he reached his final season he was constantly getting treatment for back pain.
 While the hit by Arrington ended his 2000 season, he claims it was the back pain and not that concussion that ended his career.
 In a January 2020 interview, Aikman said he wanted to sign with the San Diego Chargers after being released by the Cowboys in the 2001 offseason to play for Norv Turner (Aikman's former offensive coordinator in Dallas), but they signed Doug Flutie instead and Aikman chose to retire.
 He said Andy Reid called him after Eagles starting quarterback Donovan McNabb suffered a broken ankle in week 11 of the 2002 season to offer him the starting position, but Aikman declined.
 In 2003, Aikman agreed to play for the Miami Dolphins with Turner as their offensive coordinator and began training again, but the team decided not to sign a contract with him.